Dushivam/Test/README.md

 ## 💻 Technologies Used

-- ⚙️ **ASP.NET Core 8**: The primary framework used to build a robust and scalable Web API.
+- ⚙️ **ASP.NET Core 8**: The primary framework used to build the Web API.
 - 🗄️ **Entity Framework Core**: An ORM (Object-Relational Mapper) used to interact with the SQLite database in an object-oriented way.
 - 💾 **SQLite**: Lightweight, file-based database chosen for simplicity and ease of setup.
 - 🐳 **Docker**: Containerization tool that enables easy deployment and environment consistency across different platforms.